EnsembleUI/ensemble_docs/pages/javascript-reference/String.md

 The `replace()` function replaces the first occurrence of a specified substring or regular expression with a new substring.
 It returns a new string with the replaced content while leaving the original string unchanged.

+***Note:*** You can specify the regex flags such as i, g, m, s and u.
+When `g` (global) is specified, the operation will be executed on the whole string.
+See the following example.

 **Syntax:**
 ```javascript
 replace(pattern, replacement);